metalsmith/metalsmith.io/src/index.njk.md

 ...it's as easy as that!

 A small comment.
 The `layouts()` plugin needs the `jstransformer-nunjucks` package to render layouts.
 Make sure to install it with `npm install jstransformer-nunjucks`.
-Other templating languages can be used as well (see the [metalsmith-layouts readme](https://github.com/ismay/metalsmith-layouts) for more information).
+Other templating languages can be used as well (see the [@metalsmith/layouts readme](https://github.com/metalsmith/layouts) for more information).

 ---